siadat/netmatch/README.md

 ### selector=
 Selectors filter what events can or cannot be used for synchronizing.
-E.g., an actor (a Syncnet client) might only want to sync with events of a particular actor.
+E.g., an actor (a Netsync client) might only want to sync with events of a particular actor.
 The formatting is identical with [Kubernetes Labels and Selectors][k8s_labels_and_selectors].